singlefl4me/idk_ghosts/updates/m_yjf_ghostjam_25/readme.txt

 ------------------------------------------------------------------------

 art, coding: idk (idkimtired)
+any questions and bug reports can be sent via discord or email. links can be accessed by right click -> "main dev: idk"

 characters owned by McLeodGaming and World Entertainment Studios

 made in simplicity template 1.09 by zichqec